Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ```

 <br>
-This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.9472) is when we include six of our original input variables - although there isn't much difference in predictive performance between using three variables through to eight variables - and this syncs with what we saw in the Random Forest section above where only three of the input variables scored highly when assessing Feature Importance & Permutation Importance.
+This created the below plot, which showed me that the highest cross-validated classification accuracy (0.9472) was when I included six of my original input variables - although there wasn't much difference in predictive performance between using three variables through to eight variables - and this synced with what I saw in the Random Forest section above where only three of the input variables scored highly when assessing Feature Importance & Permutation Importance.

-The variables that have been dropped are *total_items* and *credit score* - we will continue with the remaining six!
+The variables that had been dropped were *total_items* and *credit score* - I continued with the remaining six!

 <br>
 ![alt text](/img/posts/knn-feature-selection-plot.png "KNN Feature Selection Plot")